 Illness anxiety disorder is persistent fear of having a serious illness.
 The fear lasts, even when there is no illness.
 If not treated, the fear can affect daily life.

 Things that may raise the risk of illness anxiety disorder are:

-- Family history of illness anxiety disorder
+- Family history of this disorder

 - Having a serious childhood illness

-- Observing violence in childhood
+- Seeing violence in childhood

 |Chemical imbalances and traumatic life experiences may contribute to the development of illness anxiety disorder.|

 |Copyright © Nucleus Medical Media, Inc.|

 Symptoms are health worries that last at least 6 months.
 They are very upsetting.
 They may affect social life and work.

 - Fear of serious illness